zkjargon/zkjargon.github.io/src/acronyms.md

 - **MLE -** multilinear extension.
 - **MNT curves -** Miyaji--Nakabayashi--Takano.
 - **MPC -** [multi-party computation](./definitions/mpc.md).
+- **MPC-TLS -** "multi-party computation TLS", refers to systems that use MPC to attest to the contents of a TLS session.
 - **MSIS -** module short integer solution.

 ## N